jamesNicholasRyan/project-4/README.md

   location.reload()
 }
 ```
+# Conclusion

+## Key Learnings
+This was my first attempt at creating a website with a Python, Flask back-end.
+Having just completed a project using the MERN stack it was a little strange at first, but once I was in the swing of things the benefits to using SQL and Python were obvious.
+I thoroughly enjoyed making the self-referencing relationships between the different elements of the site.
+The ability to do this over a ‘simpler’ MongoDB has opened lots of potential for future projects.

+Using Python for the first time was also an interesting situation.
+Although Python in a stack like this is used mainly for the server architecture, I can see lots of potential for using Python in front-end data analysis.
+I enjoyed using Python, especially for its 'simple', easy-to-read syntax.

 ## Challenges
 - The most challenging aspect of the project was implementing the self-referencing relationships between the items and users.
-I had worked briefly on self-refernecing tables before, however, not to this scale.
+I had worked briefly on self-referencing tables before, however, not to this scale.
 It took me a while to realise that the relationships would not 'show up' without referencing the relationships correctly in the serializers.
 In the end, I am happy with how it turned out despite how difficult it may have been.
--
+- The swapping system on the front-end was one of the core aspects of the site, implementing this was a vital task to complete the project.
+There was some difficulty and confusion when attempting to create dynamic buttons, which would show for different users depending on ownership of the item.
+Once I had worked this out, with visuals indicating which items had been offered already, I felt that the core of the project was complete.

 ## Screenshots
 ![](https://i.imgur.com/wCCKshk.png)